Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Experiments

 \subsection{Environments}

-\textbf{Inverted Pendulum: } Inverted Pendulum (Inv Pendulum) is a standard benchmark environment for testing control algorithms.
-To simulate imperfect demonstrations, the demonstration data is collected by a carefully designed LQR controller with noise that leads to oscillation of the pendulum around a point away from the goal.
+\textbf{Inverted Pendulum: } Inverted Pendulum (Inv Pendulum) is a standard benchmark for testing control algorithms.
+To simulate imperfect demonstrations, the demonstration data is collected by an LQR controller with noise that leads to oscillation of the pendulum around a point away from the goal.

 \textbf{Cart Pole and Cart II Pole: } Both environments are standard RL benchmarks introduced in Open AI Gym~\citep{gym}\footnote{Original names are InvertedPendulum and InvertedDoublePendulum in Mujoco environments}.
-To simulate imperfect demonstrations, we collect demonstrations using an RL policy that has not fully converged, which makes the cart pole oscillate at a location away from the goal.
+We collect demonstrations using an RL policy that has not fully converged, which makes the cart pole oscillate at a location away from the goal.

 \textbf{Neural Lander: } Neural lander~\citep{shi2019neural} is a widely used benchmark for systems with unknown disturbances.
 The state space has 6 dimensions including the 3-dimensional position and the 3-dimensional velocity, with 3-dimensional linear acceleration as the control input.
 The goal is to stabilize the neural lander at a user-defined point near the ground.
 The dynamics are modeled by a neural network trained to approximate the aerodynamics ground effect, which is highly nonlinear and unknown.
-We use a PID controller to collect demonstrations, which makes the neural lander oscillates and cannot reach the goal point because of the strong ground effect.
+We use a PID controller to collect demonstrations, which makes the neural lander oscillate and cannot reach the goal point because of the strong ground effect.